Welcome to Bermuda!

 Bermuda Flag

-Some are public, open every day including public holidays
+Some are public, open every day including holidays

 line drawing